 It is known that Apple’s Airdrop works seamlessly between Macs and iPhones.
 On the other hand, Windows has not had such a feature for some time.

-We managed to find such an app that allows you to efficiently transfer files from your Android smartphone to your PC.
+We found such an app that allows you to transfer files from your Android smartphone to your PC efficiently.
 KDE Connect is a simple, straightforward app for sharing files between PC and smartphones.

-All you need to do is install the app on your PC and smartphone, and using it is no problem either.
+All you need to do is install the app on your PC and smartphone; using it is no problem.
 Just make sure that both devices are on the same WiFi network, and file transfer will go smoothly.
 In fact, a helpful app on the list.

 9. Internet Download Manager – Best Download Manager for Windows 11

-I am sure that you too have experienced a scenario where you have downloaded a large file, and suddenly the download is interrupted for some reason, and all the progress is lost.
-Very annoying, is not it?
+I am sure that you, too, have experienced a scenario where you have downloaded a large file, and suddenly the download is interrupted for some reason, and all the progress is lost.
+Very annoying, is it not?

 Once installed, users can manage all their downloads systematically, which makes it really useful.
 It also lets you pause downloads halfway through and resume them at a later time.
 In case of a power failure, the download will even stop automatically to save the progress.

 The app developer also claims that IDM can increase download speed by five times with its segmentation technology.
 Users can try the app for free for 30 days, after which they will have to pay $24 for a lifetime subscription.